oerc-music/meld-calma/notes/meld-calma-agents-and-annotation-models.md

       <#transform> @@@TODO@@@ ;
       .

-(An alternative approach might be to have the timeline value generated as part of the recording workset entry `mc:RecordingRef`, and simply reference that value.)

 Also, add a record of the annotation container to the "recording workset feature index" container (to allow selection of alternative features for typicality displays).

 (@@currently, logic in key_typicality.py)

+### Notes

+An alternative, maybe better, approach might be to have the timeline value generated as part of the recording workset entry `mc:RecordingRef`, and simply reference that value.

+Should the annotations be creating generic `mc:FeatureDurationRatio` values, when some properties used (e.g. `mc:key_id`) are quite specific to key signatures.
+Maybe define `mc:KeyDurationRatio` as subclass of `mc:FeatureDurationRatio`?

 ## Key distribution per song agent